 How Does Social Security Fit Into My Retirement Plan?

 If you’re 55 or older now, you’ll probably get the full benefit you’re supposed to.
-Most of the recent discussions about reforming Social Security don’t propose to change the benefits of current retirees or near-retirees.
-If you’re younger, you could face a 23% reduction in your payouts after 2035, with the likelihood of further reductions each year thereafter.
+Most of the recent discussions about reforming Social Security doesn’t propose to change the benefits of current retirees or near-retirees.
+If you’re younger, that’s a different story, as you could face a 23% reduction in your payouts after 2035, with the likelihood of further reductions each year thereafter.

 It’s likely that political leaders will try to make changes in the system to improve its long-term financial health, but such changes are impossible to predict.
 And even in the best possible scenario, Social Security almost certainly won’t pay you enough to live on in retirement.